jsenv/jsenv-pwa/readme.md

 ### activateServiceWorkerUpdating

 `activateServiceWorkerUpdating` is an async function that will tell the service worker it can `skipWaiting`.
 The navigator discards the old service worker and uses the new one.
-Once `activateServiceWorkerUpdating` resolves, the navigator is about to become controlled by the new service worker.
+If the navigator was controlled this new service worker will become the navigator controller.

 Once update is done, all listeners registered by [listenServiceWorkerUpdate](#listenServiceWorkerUpdate) will be called again and [getServiceWorkerUpdate](#getServiceWorkerUpdate) returns `null` until an other update becomes available.

-When service worker becomes navigator controller all active tabs will reloaded.
+When and if service worker becomes navigator controller, all active tabs will reloaded.
 See more in [disableAutoReloadAfterServiceWorkerUpdate](#disableAutoReloadAfterServiceWorkerUpdate).

 ```js
 import { activateServiceWorkerUpdating } from "@jsenv/pwa"